-When applied on the independent application set, the estimated wood density varied from 278 to 541 kg m-3, with a mean of 425 (\pm 35) kg m-3 as a result of the variable ringwidth and diameter input values.
+When applied on the independent application set, the estimated wood density varied from 278 to 541 kg m-3, with a mean of 425 (\pm 35) kg m-3 as a result of the variable ring-width and diameter input values.
 The model reproduced large between-tree differences for a given year, up to 225 kg m-3.
 Including random effects did not affect the prediction mean (Fig. 4).
 The overall (pooling trees from all plots together) average difference between the two predictions was only 0.1 kg m-3.
-The inclusion of the random effects changed the predictions only very marginally but increased the prediction interval 5 times: it jumped from \pm 20-40 to \pm 160 kg m-3.
+The inclusion of the random effects changed the predictions only very marginally but increased the prediction interval five times: it jumped from \pm 20-40 kg m-3 to \pm 160 kg m-3.
 Accounting for the residual variation (the epsilon term in Eq.
-3) increased the prediction interval only slightly: it added an extra \pm 10 kg m-3.
+3) increased only slightly the prediction interval: it added an extra \pm 10 kg m-3.

-Comparable results were obtained with the volume increment model: the contribution of the random effects and the inclusion of the residual variance inflated the prediction interval substantially (Fig. 4).
-Nevertheless, the relative prediction interval was substantially lower than that of the wood density: typically less than 40 % of the predicted value, compared to 60 % for WD.
+Comparable results were obtained with the volume increment model: the contribution of the random effects and the inclusion of the residual variance inflated substantially the prediction interval (Fig. 4).
+Nevertheless, the relative prediction interval were substantially lower than that of the wood density: typically less than 40% of the predicted value, against 60% for WD.